Chart Color Schemes

 Age

-Magill's median age exceeds the national pattern
+Magill's population is slightly older than the national pattern